Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/entity-viewer.md

 ---
 slug: entity-viewer
-title: What is the Entity viewer?
+title: What is the entity viewer?
-description: How to browse gene, transcript and protein data in the Entity viewer
+description: How to browse gene, transcript and protein data in the entity viewer
 related_articles:
   - href: transcripts.md
   - href: gene-function.md